SAP-samples/cloud-extension-s4hana-business-process/mission/create-launchpad-app/README.md

 ## Introduction

-In this section, the application will be connected to Central Fiori Launchpad
+In this section, the application will be connected to Central Fiori Launchpad to display the application from the launchpad

 **Persona:** BTP Developer